daattali/beautiful-jekyll/_drafts/our-simple-kindergarten-2021-2022.md

 #### SIMPLIFY YOUR HOMESCHOOL LIFE ONLINE WORKSHOP

-* This 30ish minute session will help simplify your homeschool life by showing you how to examine and adjust your day to day from decluttering to planning and more.
+_This 30ish minute session will help simplify your homeschool life by showing you how to examine and adjust your day to day from decluttering to planning and more.
 We will explore what matters most to your family as the basis for simplifying your homeschool life.
-You can access the past session in the Online Canadian Homeschooling conference [here](https://canadianhomeschoolconference.com/aff/42/).
+You can access the past session in the Online Canadian Homeschooling conference_ [_here_](https://canadianhomeschoolconference.com/aff/42/)_._

 ![](/uploads/1610818702170_kellybriggs_compress48.jpg)